Hello Planning Mashers!

 Routines have an amazing impact on our lives.

-Let’s start from the easiest thing – having routines helps you to move through your day quickly and more efficiently.
+Let’s start with the easiest thing – having routines helps you to move through your day quickly and more efficiently.

 Try waking up without a routine and figure out what it is you should do next!
 Isn’t it much more effective to already know what steps are there once you open your eyes?